Adinarayanreloaded/Adinarayanreloaded/README.md

 - Lead and core team member at Tech Today Society.
 - IEEE Student Member and IEEE Member at IEEE Chandigarh University Student Branch.
 - Community Member at Alexa Developers and Dexignare.
+- Completed Deep Learning Specilisations and Machinne Learning Courses from Coursera.

 My Projects: